Pivot Points

 The right analysis: Pivot Points

 “Competitive” is a fact-of-the-matter of my personality.
 It’s a thing that exists, outside of judgement.
 I call this non-judgmental fact a Pivot Point because of how you can use them to win at life and business.
-The rest of this article will explain how to do that.
+The rest of this article explains how to do that.

 Because you’re “stuck there” like your “pivot foot” in games like basketball and lacrosse and Ultimate Frisbee.
 Your other foot—and the rest of your body—is free to move anywhere, subject to that constraint.
-This is the correct metaphor for how to use Pivot Points in life and strategy.
+This is the correct metaphor for using Pivot Points in life and strategy.
 These are the constraints you build around.
-For example if you hate managing people (Pivot Point), you shouldn’t become a manager, nor should you make a company that will eventually require a team.
+For example if you hate managing people (Pivot Point), you shouldn’t become a manager, nor should you make a company that will eventually require a team, or you shouldn’t be the CEO of that company.

 The other reason is that Pivot Points can change, but not often, and not capriciously.
-Sometimes you pick up your foot, run somewhere else, and establish a new pivot; this is investing in a new skill, or overcoming a weakness, or learning a new industry.
+Sometimes you pick up your foot, run somewhere else, and establish a new pivot; this is investing in a new skill, or learning a new industry, or overcoming something that’s a weakness relative to your goals.
 Short-term planning should assume Pivot Points are fixed, because in the short term, they are.
 Long-term planning, especially when deciding where to investing your time and money, can ask: What new Pivot Points do we want?

-So let’s see how to find your personal Pivot Points (for your career), as well as those of your company (for strategy), and then how to exploit them to win.
+So let’s see how to find your personal Pivot Points (for your life), as well as those of your company (for strategy), and then how to exploit them to win.

 Finding your personal Pivot Points

 “Know thyself!3” We ought to know ourselves, but we’re too close to the problem.
-You’re biased, you can’t get outside your own head, you have baggage, and few of us have a natural talent of accurate introspection.
+You’re biased, you can’t get outside your own head, you have baggage, and few of us are naturally talented at honest introspection.

 3 Inscribed at the Temple of Apollo at Delphi, independently opined by many people throughout history, Thales gave this as the answer to the question: What is the most difficult thing?
 When asked what is the easiest thing, he answered: To give advice.
 Which is what I do in these articles.
 The truth hurts!